alexbosworth/ln-service/README.md

 `is_simplified_taproot` is not supported on LND 0.16.4 and below and requires `--protocol.simple-taproot-chans` set on both sides.

+`is_standard_taproot` is not supported on LND 0.21.0 and below and requires `--protocol.simple-taproot-chans` set on both sides.

     {
       [base_fee_mtokens]: <Routing Base Fee Millitokens Charged String>
       [chain_fee_tokens_per_vbyte]: <Chain Fee Tokens Per VByte Number>